capr/blag/README.md

 ## Why Lua has no library ecosystem

 Alright, it's time to bash on my favorite language a little bit.
 Specifically the problem of libraries because Lua doesn't have many good ones and because it's a common ritual to address the issue every year on the Lua mailing list and then do absolutely nothing about it, a tradition that goes back many years on that list.
+Can we do something about it?
 [Read more](https://github.com/capr/blog/issues/1)

 ### Dec 7, 2019

 ## Design patterns from hell and object-oriented programming

-Let's see what some reputable people in the field have to say about it:
+Let's see what some reputable people in the field have to say about it.
+[Read more](https://github.com/capr/blog/issues/3)

-"Design patterns are spoonfeed material for brainless programmers incapable of independent thought, who will be resolved to producing code as mediocre as the design patterns they use to create it." - Christer Ericson, tech lead at Sony.

-"Object-oriented programming is an exceptionally bad idea which could only have originated in California." - Edsger Dijkstra.

-"The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
-You wanted a banana but what you got was a gorilla holding the banana and the entire jungle." - Joe Armstrong, Erlang creator.

-This reminds me to hate a little on Martin Fowler some day... that scarf-wearing hipster, the Tony Robbins of web programmers that lures people with 50 dollar terms like "dependency injection" and "mob programming" but I can't seem to find any evidence that he's ever written a single line of code in his life.

 ## Inspirational talks and lectures